Citrine Quartz Formation

-The majority of the mined citrine comes to us from Brazil where the natural geothermal process creates the highly desired warm yellow gemstone.
+The majority of the mined crystals comes to us from Brazil where the natural geothermal process creates the highly desired warm yellow gemstone.

-The glamorous citrine quartz crystal, with its cheerful sunny shimmer, is ideally named for the lemon-yellow glow of this lovely stone.
-In fact, its name from the Latin citrina, is translated quite aptly as “yellow.”
-Its pale yellow hue is a property of the ferric or aluminum minerals included in the stone.
+This glamorous quartz crystal, with its cheerful sunny shimmer, is ideally named for the lemon-yellow glow of this lovely stone.
+In fact, the meaning of its name comes from the Latin citrina, is translated quite aptly as “yellow.”
+Its attractive pale yellow hue is a property of the ferric or aluminum minerals included in the stone.

 Can you Wear Citrine Every Day?